 - Dump the wild blueberries into a ziploc sandwich-size bag with ¼ cup flour.
 Shake them around until the wild blueberries are well coated with the flour.

-- Dump the floured wild blueberries with any remaining flour in the bag, into the pancake batter.
-Fold (don’t stir) them into the pancake batter.
+- Dump the floured wild blueberries into the pancake batter.
+Fold (don't stir) them into the pancake batter with a wooden spoon.

-- Pour the wild blueberry pancake batter in circles on your preheated griddle.
-I measure the batter out with a 1/4 cup measuring cup.
+- Pour the lumpy batter in circles on your preheated griddle.
+I measure the batter out with a ¼ cup measuring cup.
 This should give you 8 six inch wide pancakes.

-- Cook until golden on both sides and serve hot with syrup like this Lemon Cream Syrup!
+- Cook until golden on both sides and repeat with remaining batter.

 Wild blueberries and regular blueberries are completely different.
 Blueberries are a bush that are genetically modified, do not grow in nature naturally and must be cared for in a specific way to survive which also means lots of pesticides.
 Wild blueberries are a low maintenance plant that have naturally occurred in nature for thousands of years.
 Wild blueberries are also a super food.
 They are one of the more antioxidant fruits you can eat, plus, they maintain their antioxidant properties even when frozen.
 Regular blueberries do not have these same properties.
 Wyman's wild blueberries are the superior brand because they use very little pesticides or chemicals to deter bugs.